St. Thomas Aquinas Catholic Secondary School (Oakville)

 The school offers an International Baccalaureate program as well as academic programs for university-bound students, applied programs for college-bound students, and essential/workplace programs for students transitioning from high school directly to the workplace; it also offers co-op programs for workplace experience.
 The school community prides itself on athletic achievements, and STA fields teams known as the "Raiders" in a wide variety of sports (see below).
 Arts-related groups include the Aquinas Concert Band (which won a bronze medal at the Atlantic Band Festival in Halifax in May 2006), a Jazz Band, a choir, two yearly school plays, and the school's Light and Sound Crew.
-Several leadership and school community groups also exist, including the school's Student Council, the STA Prefects, the STA Model United Nations Organization, the Athletic Council, Art's Council, Mentors and the Social Justice Club.
+Several leadership and school community groups also exist, including the school's Student Council, the STA Model United Nations Organization, the Athletic Council, Art's Council, Mentors and the Social Justice Club.

 The St. Thomas Aquinas family of schools includes the following elementary schools: St. Dominic Catholic Elementary School, St. Nicholas Catholic Elementary School, St. Vincent Catholic Elementary School, and St. Luke Catholic Elementary schools.

 Old school building

 The first St. Thomas Aquinas school building was built in the 1960s, when it was first opened as Gordon E. Perdue High School.
 In 1990, the school became a Catholic high school when it was transferred from the public board to the Catholic board for the sum of $1 (as some money was required, by law, to be exchanged).

-The original school building was composed of five floors; three in the south end of the building and two in the north.
+The original school building was composed of five floors: three in the south end of the building and two in the north.
 The floors were offset by about 1/2 of a storey at a point just north of the school's main lobby.
 In the southern three-storey portion of the school were classrooms for the languages, mathematics, business and social studies departments, in addition to key school facilities such as the main office, the school's chapel and the library.
 In the northern two-storey portion of the school were the gymnasium, cafeteria, staff room and classrooms for the science, fine arts and technical studies departments.

 St. Thomas Aquinas also had a number of portables in the late 1990s, which were later removed as the school's population declined due to the removal of the OAC grade and the opening of Holy Trinity Catholic Secondary School in north Oakville.